 We work with the following organizations and networks to develop model policies for governments and institutions.

-- International Corporate Accountability Roundtable, which consists of 27 organizations including a steering committee of Amnesty International, EarthRights International, Global Witness, Human Rights First, and Human Rights Watch.
+- International Corporate Accountability Roundtable consists of 27 organizations including a steering committee of Amnesty International, EarthRights International, Global Witness, Human Rights First, and Human Rights Watch.
 We work with ICAR on U.S. procurement reform and the International Learning Lab on Procurement and Human Rights.

 - Kalmanovitz Initiative for Labor and the Working Poor promotes innovations in policy to promote broadly shared economic justice and respect for the dignity of labor.
 The Initiative unites Georgetown’s faculties in law, history, business, and foreign service.